Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * Master: The Alluxio master process.
 * Worker: The Alluxio worker process.

-Each instance can report to zero or more sinks, found in `$ALLUXIO_HOME/core/common/src/main/java/alluxio/metrics/sink/`.
+Each instance can report to zero or more sinks, found [here](https://github.com/Alluxio/alluxio/tree/master/core/common/src/main/java/alluxio/metrics/sink).

 * `ConsoleSink`: Outputs metrics values to the console.
 * `CsvSink`: Exports metrics data to CSV files at regular intervals.